teroikaheimo/fiDomainAvailableScanner/README.md

 ### NOTE!
 The application will APPEND the results to the results file after every search.
-So remove the old file if earlier results are not needed;
+So remove the old file if earlier results are not needed.